USS Niagara (1813): Battle of Lake Erie

-After the battle, Niagara assisted in the transporting of Harrison's army to the mouth of the Detroit River in preparation for an invasion of southwest Ontario.
+Following the battle, Niagara assisted in the transporting of Harrison's army to the mouth of the Detroit River in preparation for an invasion of southwest Ontario.
 On 25 April 1814, command of Niagara was transferred to Arthur Sinclair.
-After repairs, the fleet—consisting of Niagara, Lawrence, Caledonia, Scorpion and Tigress—departed Erie for Detroit.
-In Detroit, soldiers under the command of Colonel George Croghan embarked with the fleet, bound for Mackinac Island.
-The fleet arrived on 26 July and landed on 4 August.
+After repairs, the squadron—consisting of Niagara, Lawrence, Caledonia, Scorpion and Tigress—departed Erie for Detroit.
+In Detroit, soldiers under the command of Colonel George Croghan embarked with the squadron, bound for Mackinac Island.
+The squadron arrived on 26 July and landed on 4 August.
 The battle was ultimately lost, with Croghan being forced to retreat back to his boats.
-On 13 August, the fleet arrived at the mouth of the Nottawasaga River where they attacked a blockhouse owned by the North West Company.
-The blockhouse was destroyed by the British, along with the schooner HMS Nancy, to prevent their supplies from being captured.
+On 13 August, the squadron arrived at the mouth of the Nottawasaga River where they attacked a blockhouse owned by the North West Company (NWC).
+The NWC blockhouse was destroyed by the British, along with the schooner HMS Nancy, to prevent the supplies they contained from being captured.

 After the Treaty of Ghent was signed, ending the war, the majority of the surviving ships that participated in the Battle of Lake Erie were disposed of in 1815.
 Queen Charlotte, Detroit, and Lawrence were sunk for preservation in Misery Bay on Presque Isle, whereas Niagara was kept afloat and operated as a receiving ship.
 It was sunk in 1820 when the naval station at Presque Isle was closed.
 Benjamin H. Brown of Rochester, New York bought all four ships in 1825, but sold them in 1836 to George Miles of Erie.
 Miles raised the ships, planning on using them as merchant vessels.
 Lawrence and Niagara, not having a large enough hold and being in poor condition, were allowed to sink again.